Jeanorochka/algo_volume-volatility_anomlalies/Readme.txt

 History.py - creates a folder filled with 5m candles history starting from x date Config.json - config :)
 Main.py - thing u need to start

+!!!DRYTEST should be false if u wanna trade with real money ofc GPT took good care of you so you have insane description for the whole thing

+Have fun